gplepage/lsqfit/doc/html/_sources/case-outliers.rst.txt

     def make_prior():
         prior = gv.BufferDict(c=gv.gvar(['0(5)', '0(5)']))
+        prior['gb(b)'] = gv.BufferDict.uniform('gb', 5., 20.)
         prior['gw(w)'] = gv.BufferDict.uniform('gw', 0., 1., shape=19)
         return prior

-The Bayesian integral then has 21 parameters, rather than the 3 parameters before.
-The code still takes only 4 |~| secs to run (on a 2020 laptop).
+The Bayesian integral then has 22 parameters, rather than the 4 parameters before.
+The code still takes only a few seconds to run (on a 2020 laptop).

 The final results are quite similar to the other model:

 .. literalinclude:: case-outliers-multi.out

-Note that the logarithm of the Bayes Factor ``logBF`` is slighly lower for this model than before.
-It is also less accurately determined (20x), because 21-parameter integrals are considerably more difficult than 3-parameter integrals.
+Note that the logarithm of the Bayes Factor ``logBF`` is slightly lower for this model than before.
+It is also less accurately determined (18x), because 22-parameter integrals are considerably more difficult than 4-parameter integrals.
 More precision can be obtained by increasing ``neval``, but the current precision is more than adequate.